bevitch/bevitch/README.md

 # Bevitch #

-Library with Nowa Era reusable UI components and directives for Vue.js applications
+Library with reusable UI components and directives for Vue.js applications

 ### Project structure ###